 *Application fee is waived for SMEs and Non-profit Organisations (NPOs) till 31 December 2020.new

 The Assessment Body (AB) acts as an independent body to assess that an organisation’s data protection practices conform to the DPTM requirements.
-An organisation may select any of the following three ABs:
+An organisation may select any of the following five ABs:

 DPTM Certification Requirements and Resources